 You can perform a graceful firmware upgrade of a FortiGate-6000 FGCP HA cluster by enabling uninterruptible-upgrade and session-pickup.
 A graceful firmware upgrade only causes minimal traffic interruption.
-For more information about graceful HA upgrades, see HA cluster firmware upgrades.

 Upgrading the firmware of a standalone FortiGate-6000, or FortiGate-6000 HA cluster with uninterrupable-upgrade disabled interrupts traffic because the firmware running on the management board and all of the FPCs upgrades in one step.
 These firmware upgrades should be done during a quiet time because traffic will be interrupted during the upgrade process.